hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/C_C++/README.md

 # Simple Function: C to IR

 In this tutorial we will start with example code written in C and create LLVM IR using `clang`.
-As a final output, we will create a .ll file with an exact translation of our original source code.
+As a final output, we will create a .ll human readable file with an exact translation of our original source code.

 **Before starting, please install LLVM on your computer.**
+Here is the usefull link to use it while building LLVM.
+[LLVM with CMake](https://llvm.org/docs/CMake.html)

 Our example `code` will be a function written in C (no guarantee on code quality, just an example):